• Skip to primary navigation

 #1.
 You must be a citizen of the United States.

-Undocumented workers have little chance of finding work in some jurisdictions since they are in the process of applying for citizenship or are otherwise qualified to work in the United States.
+Undocumented workers have little chance of finding work in some jurisdictions since they are applying for citizenship or are otherwise qualified to work in the United States.
 To be eligible for employment in several state penal systems, you must be a resident of that state.

 #2.
 You must be at least 18 years old, and in some places, 21 years old.